Extrinsic Motivation Ap Psychology Definition

 Q: Is extrinsic motivation always bad?

 A: No, extrinsic motivation is not inherently bad.
 It can be a powerful tool for achieving short-term goals and shaping behavior, particularly when used strategically.
-However, it's important to be aware of its potential drawbacks and avoid over-reliance on it.
+Even so, don't forget to be aware of its potential drawbacks and avoid over-reliance on it.

 Q: How can I tell if someone is primarily extrinsically motivated?